jwwang2003/epsoj-preact/README.md

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+### npm test

+Launches the test runner in the interactive watch mode.
+See the section about running tests for more information.

 ### npm run build

-Builds a static copy of your site to the `build/` folder.
+Builds the app for production to the `build/` folder.
-Your app is ready to be deployed!

-**For the best production performance:** Add a build bundler plugin like "@snowpack/plugin-webpack" to your `snowpack.config.mjs` config file.

-### npm test

-Launches the application test runner.
-Run with the `--watch` flag (`npm test -- --watch`) to run in interactive watch mode.
+It correctly bundles Preact in production mode and optimizes the build for the best performance.

+### Q: What about Eject?

+No eject needed!
+Snowpack guarantees zero lock-in, and CSA strives for the same.